Home buyers want to see stamp duty scrapped

 Most Australians believe scrapping stamp duty would be the best way to help assist home buyers.

 A new survey by property agency iBuyNew has asked the best way for government to assist prospective property buyers.
 55% of respondents said cutting stamp duty would provide the biggest boost to home buyers.
-Thirty per cent of respondents said an increase to first home buyer grants would be the most helpful, while 15% wanted to see negative gearing scrapped.
+30% of respondents said an increase to first home buyer grants would be the most helpful, while 15% wanted to see negative gearing scrapped.

 The company’s chief executive Mark Mendel said state governments relied too heavily on stamp duty.